 Can I Apprentice as an Esthetician in Connecticut?

 Unfortunately, there aren't apprenticeships available for aspiring estheticians in Connecticut.
-The state does offer a barbering apprenticeship opportunity if you decide to expand your skillset in the future.

 Connecticut Esthetician Licensing Requirements